-(RESOLUTION 11-15) RESOLVED, that the ISMA support a patient's right to a determination of medical necessity and payment approval for elective procedures (such as reduction mammoplasty) with properly
+(RESOLUTION 11-15) RESOLVED, that the ISMA support a patient's right to a determination of medical necessity and payment approval for elective procedures (such as reduction mammoplasty) with properly submitted medical evidence prior to the procedure and, if denied, have the reason for denial and the right to due process.

-(READOPTED 10-56, HOD; RESOLUTION 00-22) RESOLVED, that the ISMA support efforts by the Indiana Legislative Commission on Autism, the Indiana Resource Center for Autism and other appropriate agencies in their efforts to legislate health care insurance for autistic children; and be it further,

-RESOLVED, that the ISMA encourage and support appropriate state agencies, advocates and legislators in their efforts to extend legislated health care insurance coverage for treatment of children with autism spectrum disorders to all state and federally regulated health insurance programs.
+(READOPTED 10-56, HOD; RESOLUTION 00-22) RESOLVED, that the ISMA support efforts by the Indiana Legislative Commission on Autism, the Indiana Resource Center for Autism and other appropriate agencies in their efforts to legislate health care insurance for autistic children; and be it further, RESOLVED, that the ISMA encourage and support appropriate state agencies, advocates and legislators in their efforts to extend legislated health care insurance coverage for treatment of children with autism spectrum disorders to all state and federally regulated health insurance programs.